oivas000/lichess-bot/README.md

 ## How to Install In Heroku

-- Import or Fork this repository to your Github repository.
+- Import or Fork this repository to your Github.
 - Open config.yml and insert API accses token in to token option and commit changes
-- Install Heroku CLI and create app in Heroku.com.
+- Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and create app in Heroku.com.
-- Run this in cmd `heroku stack:set container -a appname` replace app name with your app's name.
+- Run this in cmd `heroku stack:set container -a appname` replace appname with your Heroku app's name.
 - Connect app with Github and deploy app in Heroku.
-- After deploying turn worker on in Resources menu in heroku.
+- After deploying turn worker on in Resources menu in Heroku.

 ## INFO

 ENGINE:
 - STOCKFISH 13 SSE4.1 + POPCNT